derek73/python-nameparser/README.rst

 components.
 The HumanName class splits a name string up into name parts based on placement in the string and matches against known name pieces like titles.
 It joins name pieces on conjunctions and special prefixes to last names like "del".
+Titles can be chained together and include conjunctions to handle titles like "Asst Secretary of State".
 It can also try to correct capitalization.

 It attempts the best guess that can be made with a simple, rule-based approach.
 It's not perfect, but it gets you pretty far.